Guiding Principles Vs. Victim Perspective

 Question: What am I “growing” in life?
 What in my life needs more attention?
 What needs less?

-10. Principle: Through conscious intention, we align daily with Reality and surrender to enjoying a life of peace and spiritual adventure, as vessels or conduits for the Flow of Source through us.
+10. Law of Alignment: Through conscious intention, we align daily with Reality and surrender to enjoying a life of peace and spiritual adventure, as vessels or conduits for the Flow of Source through us.
 We live in Observer Consciousness, in alignment with ourselves, the world around us, and Source.

 Victim Perspective: I am only a physical body, with a brain that helps me survive against the odds of making it in a cruel world where life has no meaning.
 Only what I can see, touch, and hear are real – everything else is made up to make us feel better about life on Earth.